frankfka/TigerGraphCLI/docs/USAGE.md

 * `get`: Get resources from your TigerGraph server.
 * `gsql`: Run GSQL commands against a TigerGraph...
 * `load`: Load data into your TigerGraph server.
-* `reinit-dependencies`: Force download dependencies and generate a...
+* `reinit-dependencies`: Force download dependencies for the...
 * `version`

 ## `tgcli config`